Waryen/arduino-temperature-sensor/README.md

 This is a minimalist project to capture the ambiant temperature of a room using an Arduino controller and johnny-five JavaScript package.

+!!!
+This project has not been tested yet !!!

 ## About the tech stack

 - [Bun](https://bun.sh) - a JavaScript runtime faster than NodeJS